ogpourya/dnsbro/README.md

 ```bash
 sudo dnsbro serve --config /etc/dnsbro/config.yaml
 ```
 > Note: when using `sudo`, make sure the `dnsbro` binary is on sudo’s secure PATH.
-On many distros `/usr/local/bin` is excluded; either add it to sudoers or move the binary there (the `install` command copies the executable to `/usr/local/bin/dnsbro` for you).
+On many distros `/usr/local/bin` is excluded; either add it to sudoers or move the binary from your Go bin dir so sudo can see it, e.g. `sudo mv $(go env GOPATH)/bin/dnsbro /usr/local/bin/dnsbro` (or `/usr/sbin/dnsbro`).
+The `install` command also copies the executable to `/usr/local/bin/dnsbro` for you.
 5) Point a resolver at it:
 ```bash
 dig @127.0.0.1 -p 53 example.com